silvandiepen/create-vue-package/README.md

 ## Contributing

+Any help to make this package better is very welcome!
+So if you like this idea and have a good idea for refactor, update, write better docs or add features.
+Please feel free to contact me or just make a PR.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`